SamAndrew81/Ansible_from_scratch/README.md

-Building Ansible AWX repo from strach for learning experience
+Building Ansible AWX repo from scratch for demo of playbook / play / role / task hierarchy.